systemd-creds — Lists, shows, encrypts and decrypts service credentials

 Which of the three keys shall be used for encryption may be configured with the

-use may differ.
-For example, for credentials that shall be accessible from the initial RAM disk
+to use may differ.
+For example, for credentials that shall be accessible from the initrd, encryption

 Encrypted credentials are always encoded in Base64.